Skip to main content

 December and January don’t match

-December includes both old and new days
+December can include both old and new days

-If there is vacation left from previous vacation year
+Whether there is vacation left from previous vacation year

 Calendar → Statistics